These CBD oils, vapes, gummies, and capsules will help you fall into a deep sleep at night.

 If you don’t like the idea of consuming a CBD product orally, sublingually, or via inhalation for sleep, you’re not out of luck.

 You can purchase CBD transdermal patches designed to penetrate the skin’s layers and enter into the bloodstream.
 Some even have melatonin infused in them.
+See our recommendations for the best CBD patches to help you pick the right product.

 Time it takes to work: Almost immediately for skincare (within 15 minutes) but longer for muscles and joints (20-40 minutes).
 Transdermal patches may take 30 minutes to work.